CCIR System B: New Zealand and Indonesia

-† Added in the 1980s

-‡ Added in the 1990s

-Note: the Band III frequencies are the same as Australia's.
+† Channels 10 and 11 weren't added until the late 1980s.Note: The Band III frequencies are the same as Australia.
+Channel G1A is only used in Indonesia.

 Morocco

 System G and H

 When the UHF bands came into use in the early 1960s, two variants of System B began to be used on those frequencies.

 In most countries, the channels on the UHF bands are 8 MHz wide, but in most system B countries transmissions on the UHF channels still use system B specifications, the only difference being that the guard band between the channels is 1.0 MHz wider than for System B. That system for the UHF bands is known as System G and all RF specifications given above (apart from the guard band width) also apply to system G. Exceptions to this would seem to be Australia, Brunei and Tanzania where the UHF channels are 7 MHz wide, and system B is used on UHF just as it is on VHF.

 A few countries (Belgium, several of the Balkan states and Malta) use another variant of system B on UHF which is known as System H. System H is similar to system G but the lower (vestigial) side band is 500 kHz wider.
 This makes much better use of the 8.0 MHz channels of the UHF bands (though whether any system B/H televisions actually made use of the extra bandwidth is not known).